QQAI13/unity-history-window/README.md

 * Open any asset with double click directly from the history window.
 * Quick menu options to customize behavior (show hierarchy objects or not).
 * Favorite items to [Favorites window](#favorites-window) (optional)
+* Create custom categories which can be used like Favorite items.
+(New)
+* Manage all the categories dynamically.
+(New)

 ### Install it from OpenUPM